temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Build the Worker

-In order to execute the code we've defined so far, we'll need to create a Worker Process.
+In order to execute the code we've defined so far, we'll need to create a [Worker Process](https://docs.temporal.io/workers#worker-process).

-Create a `worker` folder, and create the `main.go` file that will be executed.
+Create a `worker` folder, and create the `main.go` file for the [Worker program](https://docs.temporal.io/workers#worker-program).

 ```go
 package main